Václav Mrázek: Murders

 On 14 July 1954, Mrázek killed his fourth victim, 16-year-old student Jiřina Helmichová.
 On the day of her death, Helmichová had arranged to meet her friend at the forest near Černice, where she was supposed to mow some grass, but arrived late.
 On her way back home, she passed by Mrázek, who soon after dismounted his bicycle and called out to her.
 When Helmichová turned to see what he needed, he shot her in the face and then had sex with her body.
 Following this murder, extensive investigation attempted to capture the killer.
 On 9 August 1955, while walking along a road between Chomutov and Březenec, Mrázek came across a couple, 19-year-old Libuše Dufková and 26-year-old Karel Trlifaj.
 Mrázek pulled out his gun and shot Trlifaj thrice, stealing all the valuables from his body and then threw it in a nearby ditch, where he covered it with vegetation.
-Dufková, who had also been shot at, pretented to be dead, and when she thought the killer had left, she stood up and ran.
+Dufková, who had also been shot at, pretended to be dead, and when she thought the killer had left, she stood up and ran.
 To her misfortune, Mrázek saw her and shot her in the back, killing Dufková.
 He then dragged her body to a nearby field, where he had sex with it.
 Despite intensifying investigations from authorities in Chomutov, the elusive killer continued to avoid capture.
 As a result, a special task force was set up for the first time in Czechoslovak history.
 The "Bronislava Task Force", named after the first known victim, investigated around 25,000 suspects, detained several wanted persons and seized a large number of weapons.
-However, thanks to his inconspicuous behavior and full-time job, Mrázek was never considered a suspect, allowing him to change his modus operandi once again.
+However, thanks to his inconspicuous behaviour and a full-time job, Mrázek was never considered a suspect, allowing him to change his modus operandi once again.

 Mrázek attempted to strangle several women, all of whom survived and called for help.
 In addition to attempted murders, he also began raping girls as young as six years old, whom he did not kill because he thought it was "useless".
 After one such attack, he barely eluded capture and probable lynching by angry citizens.
 He was able to keep track of investigation procedures through acquaintances who worked for the police, as well as his subordinates at the workplace.
 Fearing capture, he decided to switch jobs and leave for Kladno.
 Due to an official's mistake, his name was excluded from people who should be questioned about the killings.